stvngrcia/holbertonschool-low_level_programming-2018/0x03-more_functions_nested_loops/README.md

 + print_diagonal - Prints a diagonal line oflenght n
 + print_square - Prints square of size size
 + Fizz_buzz - prints fizz buzz up to 100 for number that are divisable by 3 and 5
++ print_triangle - prints a triangle of size n

 ## Resources